atomicptr/bevy_cards/README.md

 ## Features

 - Hover over, drag & drop cards
-- Drop cards into slots or lines (soon)
+- Drop cards into slots

 ## How to use